-Prior to Southwest Key, Ms. Jackson served in senior roles at Fannie Mae and the National Alliance to End Homelessness (Alliance) and Public Strategies, Inc. At the Alliance, Ms. Jackson introduced and implemented a homeless youth federal policy agenda with emphasis on housing young adults and families transitioning out of the child welfare system, exiting juvenile corrections, or living on the streets.
+Before joining ACF, Jackson worked as the senior director of operations management at a large nonprofit agency with a $150 million budget headquartered in Austin, Texas.
+Prior to that position, she served in senior roles at Fannie Mae and the National Alliance to End Homelessness and Public Strategies, Inc. At the National Alliance to End Homelessness, Jackson introduced and implemented a homeless youth federal policy agenda with an emphasis on housing young adults and families transitioning out of the child welfare system, exiting juvenile corrections or living on the streets.

-Ms. Jackson’s served at the Texas Commission on Volunteerism and Community Service (OneStar Foundation) within the Office of the Governor George W. Bush.
+Jackson served at the Texas Commission on Volunteerism and Community Service (OneStar Foundation) within the Office of the Governor George W. Bush.

 She has a BS in business administration/marketing from Xavier University of Louisiana and a Masters of Public Affairs from the University of Texas, Lyndon Baines Johnson School of Public Affairs with a concentration in nonprofit management.